trrine/moving-objects/README.md

 # Video Object Detection
-Python program that extracts and counts moving objects, e.g. people, cars and others using background modelling and detects pedestrians using cascades full body detector.
+This program extracts and counts moving objects, e.g. people, cars and others, from a given sequence of frames (video) using Gaussian Mixture background modelling and detects pedestrians using Haar Cascades full body detector.
+The program assumes that the video frames are captured by a stationary camera.

 ## Description